Kashmir migrants attacks: Out of state apple truckers, finding shops closed and movement restricted, face up to new reality in Valley

 The attacks on non-locals have come amid concerns expressed by the local Kashmiris that they will now have to compete for jobs with outsiders after the revocation of the special status of the state.
 The attacks were also carried out in the backdrop of the opposition by several separatist organisations to the settlement of non-locals in Kashmir, which they have argued could change the demographic profile of the state and tilt the “vote in favour of India” in the event of a plebiscite on Kashmir.
 Due to the revocation of Article 370, non-residents can now buy land and property in Kashmir.

-Security personnel patrol the area in Shopian where out-of-state trucks are being held for their security.
+A security personnel patrol the area in Shopian where out-of-state truckers are kept.
 Image courtesy: Nisar Ul Haq

 The attacks have also proven to be a setback for the efforts of the government to stabilise the situation in Kashmir.
 The state government had earlier ran advertisements in local newspapers asking the people to lift the shutdown.
 However, nearly two-and-half month after the controversial decision, attendance in government offices have remained thin.
 Most shops continue to remain shut while public transport remains off the roads.